utfull/DugongDiagnosticPro/README.md

 ## License
-DugongDiagnosticPro is free and open source software licensed under MPL 2.0.
+Dugong Diagnostic Pro is free and open source software licensed under MPL 2.0.
 You can use it in private and commercial projects.
 Keep in mind that you must include a copy of the license in your project.